LearnMLearning/Research-Collaborative-Study/Datasets.md

 - Heart (Ulianova, 2018) contains 70,000 patient records comprised of 11 attributes (five numerical and six categorical measurements) with respect to cardiovascular diseases, and the target variable denotes the presence of a heart disease. https://www.kaggle.com/sulianova/cardiovascular-disease-dataset

-- Diabetes (Strack et.al., 2014; Dua & Graff, 2019) consists of 101,766 instances of patient and hospital readmission outcomes comprised of 55 attributes.
+- Diabetes (Strack et.al., 2014; Dua & Graff, 2019) consists of 101,766 instances represent hospitalized patient records diagnosed with diabetes of patient and hospital readmission outcomes comprised of 55 attributes.

 - Diabetes (Strack et al., 2014; Dua & Graff, 2019) consists of 101,766 instances of patient and hospital readmission outcomes (46,902 readmitted) characterized by 55 attributes. https://archive.ics.uci.edu/dataset/296/diabetes+130-us+hospitals+for+years+1999-2008